felixtafoya/felixtafoya/README.md

 # <a href="https://www.linkedin.com/in/felixtafoya/">Felix Tafoya</a>'s IT and Cybersecurity Project Portfolio 🔐

-I build and improve secure, reliable systems that organizations depend on.
-This portfolio highlights practical work across infrastructure, security operations, and risk management.
+I build and improve secure, reliable systems that organizations depend on every day.
+The work here reflects hands on experience across infrastructure, security operations, and protecting critical environments.

 ## ⚠️ Vulnerability Management Projects